lichristopher/100days-of-code/README.md

 Learned something new today, when adding an eventListener to the same event it just compounds the functions.
 While if you use an onevent it overwrites the function before it.

+# Day 16

+- Learned how to create my own promises.